LiteAtt: A Peer-to-Peer Self-Attestation Framework and Handshake Protocol for Connected IoT Devices: Background

-SRAM is a type of volatile memory that stores runtime data permanently until its power supply is refreshed \cite{null2014essentials}.
-It is typically used as the main memory in most MCUs because of its low idle state power consumption, and as the cache in more powerful devices such as Central Processing Units (CPUs) and Field-Programmable Gate Arrays (FPGA) due to quicker random access speeds compared to Dynamic RAM (DRAM).
+This section presents two empirically-grounded properties of the SRAM that underlie \textit{LiteAtt}'s evidence selection with regard to privacy and ease-of-update.

-The SRAM stores runtime information, including global and static variables, local and dynamically allocated variables, and return addresses of functions and interrupts, each in a different logical section as shown in Figure \ref{fig:sections}.
-The .data and .bss sections are collectively called the data section, which has a fixed size allocated during the firmware upload.
-A firmware utilizes the SRAM based on the variable and function definitions in its code.
-Since distinct firmwares have distinct variable and function definitions, they leave a distinguishable footprint on the SRAM.
-We may write three properties that support prior works on SRAM-based attestation and fingerprinting:
+SRAM is a type of volatile memory that stores runtime data including global and static variables, dynamically allocated variable, and return addresses of functions and interrupts, organized into the logical sections shown in Fig. \ref{fig:sections}.
+The data section constitutes $.data/.bss$, whose size is determined by the global and static variable dependencies of the firmware, while the $stack$ and $heap$ sections are used dynamically.
+A firmware utilizes the SRAM according to the variable and function definitions in its code, and consequently leaves a firmware-specific footprint on the SRAM during its runtime.
+Prior empirical studies on SRAM-based attestation and fingerprinting \cite{aman2022machine, iqbal2024ram, kohli2024swarm, kohli2024safe, holcomb2008power, kohli2024intelligent} support the following two properties, which we adopt as the basis for $\text{App}_{SA}$'s design: